RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2018-10-16-Summit-CFP.md

 Let's summarize these

-### So you want to propose at the summit
+### So you want to speak at the summit

 That was too many words.
-Let's boil it down to some takeaways:
+Let's boil it down to some takeaways that might help you with a successful proposal:

 * **Do submit a proposal**.
 Seriously.
 * **Do give it a small bit of effort**.
 Write it.
 Review it.
 Give it to someone else to review.
 Adjust as needed